 There is a widespread narrative around passion and courage when it comes to finding fulfilling work.
 We are told to find our passions, and courageously pursue them.

-These are the overarching viewpoints within So Good They Can’t Ignore You, which I read and loved.
+Cal Newport disagrees with this messaging.
+He shares his viewpoints within So Good They Can’t Ignore You, which I read and loved.
 Inside is a detailed summary of the powerful lessons and ideas in the book.

 The Social Security website provides quick and easy access to a record of your lifetime earnings.
 This information provides valuable insights into your overall financial health, and can serve as a valuable planning tool.